Knappagh – Village and Historic Bridge

 Public Transport

-Information to be confirmed: Knappagh does not have a dedicated bus stop.
-The nearest regular bus services operate from Cavan town and Belturbet, from where a taxi or a private car is needed to reach the village.
+Knappagh does not have a dedicated bus stop.
+Regular bus services operate to Cootehill and Shercock.
+Visitors relying on public transport will need to arrange a taxi or private car for the final leg.

 Facilities